AI Trading Platform Update: Building a Bulletproof Evaluation Framework

 - Small samples — We made decisions based on 10–20 trades

-- No reproducibility - Results varied between runs
+- No reproducibility — Results changed between runs, so we couldn’t repeat tests

 What We Built (Dec 9–11)